Atlas975/Notes/OperatingSystems/Page_replacement.md

 ## Thrashing problem
 - When too few frames are allocated to a process, resulting in a high number of [[Paging#Page fault|page faults]]
-- A high number of page faults is an indicator of this as pages keep getting pushed to disk
+- This is an indicator that too many mages are being pulled in and out of  disk
 - [[Processors|CPU]] work drops as resources allocated to paging in / out, resulting in minimal useful work

 ![[Pasted image 20230118114738.png|300|300]]